ffraenz/bomm/README.md

 └──────────────────────────────────────────────────────────────────────────────┘
 ```

-When the query completes or the program is terminated with `Ctrl+C`, the full hold is printed out before exiting.
+When the query completes or the program is terminated by the SIGINT  (pressing `Ctrl+C`) or SIGTERM signal, the full hold is printed out before exiting.

 ## Measures